dtao/autovalidate/README.md

 -x, --exclude=<patterns>
 ```

-Any patterns that should be excluded from validation.
+Any patterns (as a comma-separated list) that should be excluded from validation.

 For example, specify `'node_modules/*'` to not validate any data files belonging to your installed npm dependencies.

-## Why would I use this?

-Say you've got a repository full of configuration files.
-You use pull requests to submit configuration changes.
-You'd like to at least have some lightweight automated tests in place to guard against dumb mistakes like adding an extra comma or forgetting a curly brace.
-You don't feel like writing actual code to do any of this.

-That's basically the scenario I have in mind for this tool.